pandas-dev/pandas/web/pandas/about/roadmap.md

 <div class="alert alert-warning" role="alert">
-  pandas is in the process of moving roadmap points to PDEPs (implemented in June 2022).
+  pandas is in the process of moving roadmap points to PDEPs (implemented in August 2022).
 During the transition, some roadmap points will exist as PDEPs, while others will exist as sections below.
 </div>